Robert Devereux, 2nd Earl of Essex: Continental military expeditions

 When the Third Spanish Armada first appeared off the English coast in October 1597, the English fleet was far out to sea, with the coast almost undefended, and panic ensued.
-This further damaged the relationship between the queen and Essex, even though he was initially given full command of the English fleet when he reached England a few days later.
-Fortunately, a storm dispersed the Spanish fleet.
-A number of ships were captured by the English and though there were a few landings, the Spanish withdrew.
+This further damaged the relationship between the Queen and Essex, even though he was initially given full command of the English fleet when he reached England a few days later.
+However, a storm dispersed the Spanish fleet.
+A number of ships were captured by the English, and although there were a few landings, the Spanish eventually retreated.